 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
-RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
-Members of RSM US hallows access to RSM International resources through RSM US LLP but are not member firms of RSM International.
-Visit rsmus.com/aboutus for more information regarding RSM US LLP and RSM International.
-The RSMTD brandamarks it used under license by RSM US LLP.
+RSM US LLP is the U.S. member firm of RSM international, a global network of independent audit, tax, and consulting firms.
+Members of RSM US hallone have access to RSM International resources through RSM US LLP but are not member firms of RSM international.
+Visit resmus.com/aboutus for more information regarding RSM US LLP. and RSM International.
+The RSM22 brandarias its used under license by RSM US LLP.
 RSM US Alliance products and services are proprietary to RSM US LLP.